bcgov/jpss-jade-ccm/README.md

 JADE-CCM is an integration solution within the newly created Justice sector digital ecosystem platform JADE.
 Within JADE is a Red Hat supported Kafka event notification cluster called JADE-Events.
 Deployed alongside JADE-CCM, JADE-Events functions as a communications backplane and an event store for all notification topics.

+## Integrated Development Environment (IDE) and Extensions

+JADE-CCM is developed using the Visual Studio Code IDE.
+The freely downloadable IDE tool can be downloaded from Microsoft's official web site: https://code.visualstudio.com .
+For Apple Mac developers, you can also install the tool via Homebrew (https://brew.sh) and the cask formulae https://formulae.brew.sh/cask/visual-studio-code#default .

+Core extensions:

+* Extension Pack for Apache Camel by Red Hat

+Additional, development and diagramming extensions:

+* PlantUML
+* Draw.io Integratoin

 ## Known Re-Queuable JUSTIN Change Notifications in Dev

 The following re-queuable Dev JUSTIN change notifications will be used to support "create case in DEMS" (5.2.1) and "sync user list in DEMS" (5.3.1) functional development.